History of Italy: Renaissance

 The Italian Renaissance was remarkable in economic development.
-Venice and Genoa were the trade pioneers, first as maritime republics and then as regional states, followed by Milan, Florence, and the rest of northern Italy.
-Reasons for their early development are for example the relative military safety of Venetian lagoons, the high population density and the institutional structure which inspired entrepreneurs.
-The Republic of Venice was the first real international financial center, which slowly emerged from the 9th century to its peak in the 14th century.
-Tradeable bonds as a commonly used type of security, were invented by the Italian city-states (such as Venice and Genoa) of the late medieval and early Renaissance periods.
+Venice and Genoa were trade pioneers, first as maritime republics and then as regional states, followed by Milan, Florence, and the rest of northern Italy.
+Reasons for their early development include the relative military safety of Venetian lagoons, the high population density and the institutional structure which inspired entrepreneurs.
+Venice was the first real international financial center, which slowly emerged from the 9th century to its peak in the 14th century.
+Tradeable bonds were invented during this period.